 The diagnosis of COPD was traumatic, though not a real surprise.
 At conservative estimates, he was a three-pack a day smoker at the height of his smoking career, which lasted over thirty years.
 He told us that he started smoking when he was 13 years old.
 I recall sitting shotgun in his red and white Ford pickup as a child, trying to catch the packs of cigarettes that slid across the dashboard and tumbled to the floor when he turned a corner; the smell of his truck that filled my nostrils and clung to my hair and wool coat was of dust, grease, smoke.
 Cartons of smokes stashed on the kitchen counter alongside the Rice Krispies and Cheerios boxes.
 Full flavor, 100’s: Kools, Winstons, Marlboro.
 My father was an indiscriminate smoker, impartial to any particular brand.
 He bought whatever was on sale.
 Over the years, the colorful boxes were eventually replaced by the bland packaging of generics he switched to when the prices of smokes dramatically increased.

 After a double shift at the Land O’ Lakes plant in town, my father would crash on the sofa in front of a “horseshit-and-gunpowder” show blaring from the TV, a cigarette burning down to the filter in the ashtray that spilled over onto the armrest with stubbed out butts.
-The fact that my father didn’t kill all of us in a cigarette-initiated house fire is itself a miracle.
 The armrest of the sofa was pock-marked with blackened holes, edges hard and rough like a scab, from cigarettes or ashes that didn’t quite make it to their final resting place in the ashtray.
-Often, after my father had nodded off, I’d quietly and carefully pick up the smoldering cigarette and push it deep into the pile of ashes and lifeless butts until the smoke disappeared.
+The fact that my father didn’t kill the whole family in a cigarette-initiated house fire is itself a miracle.
+Often, after he had nodded off, I’d quietly and carefully pick up the smoldering cigarette and push it deep into the pile of ashes and lifeless butts until the smoke disappeared.
 I’d carry the ceramic ashtray to the bathroom, dump the dead butts into the toilet and flush, then scrub my hands with the bar of Zest at the sink before returning the dish to its rightful place on the armrest of the sofa.

 If he could have, my father would have smoked in church.
 Maybe that’s why he didn’t attend.
-On road trips, my mother sat in front with my baby sister in her lap as the smoke from his cigarettes trailed to the back seat where three of us kids were lined up along the black Naugahyde seat of the Chevy Impala and later, as the number of kids increased, various station wagons.
+On road trips, my mother sat in front with my baby sister in her lap as the smoke from his cigarettes trailed to the back seat where three of us kids were lined up along the black Naugahyde seat of the Chevy Impala and later, various station wagons, as the number of kids increased.
 Winter was the worst, with windows closed and the heater on full blast—at least in summer, the open windows carried some of the smoke out into the countryside whizzing by.
 We complained loudly, with well-rehearsed dramatics thrown in for effect: coughing and gagging, opening windows, falling across one another’s laps.
-He’d holler back at us, “Close those damn windows, for crissakes—I’m not heating the goddamned countryside!”
+He’d holler back, “Close those damn windows, for crissakes—I’m not heating the goddamned countryside!”

 Four out of five of my father’s children became smokers as adults.
-I started smoking when I was maybe eighteen.
-Smoking was my appetite suppressant, my stress-relief, something for fidgety hands to do.
+I started smoking when I was about eighteen.
+Smoking was my appetite suppressant, my stress-relief, something for anxious hands to do.
 Funny, that the act of smoking mimics the relaxation breaths of yoga or other holistic practices.
-Deep inhalations, slow, intentional exhalations.
+Deep inhalations, long, slow, intentional exhalations.
 I was a “real” smoker for nearly ten years – through my college years and beyond, though I never thought of myself as a real smoker.
-I never had to have a cigarette, never graduated to more than a half a pack a day, maybe a pack on finals weekend.
-I made many excuses for my smoking: I’m not a ‘real’ smoker—I can quit any time, I just don’t want to yet. . .
+I never had to have a cigarette, never graduated to more than a half a pack a day, except during finals weekend or a weekend of parties and bar hopping.
+I had many excuses for my smoking: I’m not a ‘real’ smoker—I can quit any time, I just don’t want to yet. . .
 I don’t need a cigarette, I’m not one of ‘those’ smokers who is running out for a cigarette every other minute . . .
 I enjoy smoking.